-The Cuckoo module enables you to create YARA rules based on behavioral information generated by a Cuckoo sandbox.
-While scanning a PE file with YARA, you can pass additional information about its behavior to the cuckoo module and create rules based not only in what it contains, but also in what it does.
+The Cuckoo module enables you to create YARA rules based on behavioral information generated by Cuckoo sandbox.
+While scanning a PE file with YARA, you can pass additional information about its behavior to the cuckoo module and create rules based not only on what it contains, but also on what it does.